Commercial Gym Flooring Buyers Guide

 Everything you need to know about buying commercial gym flooring

-We’ve heard time and time again that selecting the correct rubber flooring for a fitness center can quickly become overwhelming.
-Something we pride ourselves on here at Zogics is the service we offer all of our customers.
+We’ve heard time and time again that selecting the correct rubber flooring for a fitness center or gym can quickly become overwhelming.
 Some common questions we receive are, “Where do I start?
-What’s the difference between interlocking mats and rolled rubber?
+What’s the difference between interlocking tiles and rolled rubber?
 What floor thickness should I be looking at?”
-While one of our representatives would be happy to walk you through the process of buying rubber flooring, we’ve compiled some FAQs below.
+We’ve compiled some FAQs below..

 What are the different types of rubber flooring?